CraftomeCJ/JAVA-Assessment---StudentGen-project/README.md

 ### What would make the experience with this assessment better?
 In my opinion, the assessment should only come with UML diagram and documented with questions.

-This would make the assessment more engaging and interesting which allow trainee to build a complete project from bottom up over the weekends followed with a code-along tutorials video or instrctor's demo for full
+This would make the assessment more engaging and interesting which allow trainee to build a complete project from bottom up over the weekends then followed up with a code-along tutorials video or instrctor's demo of full solution to empower remembering concepts.

-Advantage: This helps build programming language learning momentum and at the same time improve trainees logic thinking without interruption.
+Advantage: This may helps build new programming language learning momentum and at the same time improve trainees logic thinking without interruption like jumping screen with different topics during lessons especially useful for visual learner like me.

 Disadvantage: Somw trainee may not follow and skip doing the code-along section which will defeat the purpose of assessment.